Lumi-supercomputer/LUMI-EasyBuild-containers/easybuild/easyconfigs/r/rocm/USER.md

 **It is entirely normal that some features in some of the containers will not work.
 Each ROCm driver supports only particular versions of packages.
-E.g., the ROCm driver from ROCm 6.0.3 is only guaranteed to support ROCm versions between 5.6 and 6.2 and hence problems can be expected with ROCm 5.5 or older and ROCm 6.3 or newer.
+E.g., the ROCm driver from ROCm(tm) 6.3.4 is only guaranteed to support ROCm(tm) versions between 6.1 and 7.0 and hence problems can be expected with older or newer ROCm(tm) versions.
 There is nothing LUMI
 support can do about it.
 Only one driver version can be active on the system, and installing a newer version depends on other software on the system also and